-Vaginal atrophy is the thinning and drying of the vaginal walls which can lead to pain and inflammation.
+Vaginal Dryness (Atrophy) is the thinning and drying of the vaginal walls which can lead to pain and inflammation.
 Atrophy occurs when the amount of estrogen in the body drops, usually after the menopause.

 - Vaginal dryness, itching and pain.

 - Pain during and after sex.

 These vaginal and urinary symptoms can also lead to psychological distress from painful sex or urinary incontinence and cause embarrassment, isolation and shame.
 Vaginal atrophy is very common (occurring in about 50% of post menopausal women), yet it’s on the list of health problems that people just don’t talk about.
 This means women suffer in silence or ignorance their symptoms as they don’t know this is a health condition and not just a normal part of getting older.

 Due to most of the suffers being older women, many write off their symptoms as a natural part of getting older, but this simply isn't true.
 Any pain, discomfort, discharge or bleeding should be followed up with your health professional.

 The ovaries produce the hormone estrogen, which is responsible for keeping the vaginal tissues lubricated and healthy.
 When the levels of estrogen drop, the vaginal tissues become dry, thin and shrunken.
 Low estrogen levels are usually caused by natural menopause in older women but can be caused by other things, such as:

 - Surgical removal of the ovaries before the age of natural menopause.